 Timeline

-Project Approvals and Timeline
+Project approvals and timeline

-As part of the Victorian Government’s planning and approvals process for major projects, Wind Prospect has prepared an Environment Effects Statement (EES) for the proposed Hexham Wind Farm.
-An EES is a requirement under the Environment Effects Act 1978 and is overseen by the Department of Transport and Planning (DTP) on behalf of the Victorian Government Minister for Planning.
+As part of the Victorian Government’s planning and approvals process for major projects, Wind Prospect prepared an Environment Effects Statement (EES) for the proposed Hexham Wind Farm.
+The EES is a rigorous process that requires considerable research and consultation to assess the potential environmental, social and economic impacts during the construction, operation and decommissioning of the Project and outlines mitigation and management measures where possible.

 Community consultation